With the rapid increase in smartphone users in and across the US, distracted driving has become a concern for traffic safety.

-Due to carelessness and negligence of distracted drivers, others are at risk of suffering from severe personal injuries.
-Every day in the US, nearly nine people die and over a 1000 get injured in accidents that are reported to have a distracted driver.
+Due to the carelessness and negligence of distracted drivers, others are at risk of suffering from severe personal injuries.
+Every day in the US, nearly nine people die, and over 1000 get injured in accidents reported to have a distracted driver.
 In 2018, accidents due to distracted driving cost the US around 40 billion dollars in damage.

 What is Distracted Driving?

-However, the state of South Carolina has allowed the cities to enact bans, if needed.
-Thus, many municipalities have put local bans on distracted driving in effect.
-These include Camden, Walhalla, Celmson, Mount Pleasant, Columbia, Hilton Head Island, West Union and Beaufort.
+However, the state of South Carolina has allowed cities to enact bans if needed.
+Thus, many municipalities have put local bans on distracted driving into effect.
+These include Camden, Walhalla, Clemson, Mount Pleasant, Columbia, Hilton Head Island, West Union, and Beaufort.

 3 Types of Distractions While Driving

-Distractions while driving can be classified into 3 different types.
+Distractions while driving can be classified into three different types.
 These are:

-Visual distraction occurs when the driver takes their eyes off the road, even if it is for a couple of seconds; it can put the driver and others driving on the road at risk of a crash.
-Did you know that at 55mph speed if a driver takes their eyes off the road for reading or sending a message for about five seconds, this is as long as covering a football field?
+Visual distraction occurs when the driver takes their eyes off the road, even for a couple of seconds; it can put the driver and others driving on the road at risk of a crash.
+Did you know that at 55mph speed, if a driver takes their eyes off the road for reading or sending a message for about five seconds, this is as far as covering a football field?

-Needless to say that a glance away from the road lasting more than 2 seconds, increases the risk of accident or near-collision by two times than that of normal driving.
+Needless to say that a glance away from the road lasting more than 2 seconds increases the risk of accident or near-collision by two times that of normal driving.